tock/tock/doc/ExternalDependencies.md

 ### Including Core External Dependencies

+The only crates that can contain external dependencies must be inside the `capsules/` directory.
+For each new dependency a new crate should be added within the `capsules/` directory.
+Only that crate can have the external dependency.

-The only crate that may specify an external dependency in its `Cargo.toml` file is the `tockextern` crate.
-This crate solely exists to house external dependencies, and only re-exports the dependencies within the `tockextern` namespace.
+The only crates that can use the newly created external dependency crates are board crates in the `boards/` directory.
+This ensures that boards which do not want to include the external dependency can avoid including the crate with the external dependency.

-Other crates in the Tock kernel then include the `tockextern` crate, and use the dependencies through that namespace.

-This removes any ambiguity about when an external dependency is used throughout the Tock kernel, and makes such usages easier to search for.
-As Rust allows external dependencies to be used in a source file with the same syntax as other modules in the same crate, determining which code is external and which is part of the Tock kernel is difficult without deeper inspection.
-By including our own namespace we force the source file to include `use tockextern::` when using an external dependency.

 ### Including Board-Specific External Dependencies